reuk/wayverb/docs_source/waveguide.md

 the axis-aligned bounding box of the scene is found, and padded to exact multiples of the grid spacing along all axes.
 The exact padding is chosen so that one node will fall exactly at the receiver position, and so that there is room for an "outer layer" at least two nodes deep around the scene.
-If the new padded bounding box has minimum and maximum corners at 3D points $c_0$ and
+This outer padding is to accommodate for boundary nodes, which will always be quantised to positions just outside the modelled enclosure.
+If the new padded bounding box has minimum and maximum corners at 3D points $c_0$ and $c_1$, then the position of the node with integer indices $(i, j, k)$ is given by $c_0 + X(i, j, k)$.
-$c_1$, then the position of the node with integer indices $(i, j, k)$ is given by $c_0 + X(i, j, k)$.
-The number of nodes in each direction is given by
-$\frac{c_1 - c_0}{X}$.
+The number of nodes in each direction is given by $\frac{c_1 - c_0}{X}$.
 The actual node positions are never computed and stored, because this would take a lot of memory.
 Instead, because the calculation is so cheap, they are recomputed from the node index, bounding box, and mesh spacing whenever they are needed.

 Each node position must be checked, to determine whether it falls inside or outside the scene.
-The algorithm for checking whether a node is inside or outside is conceptually very simple: Follow a ray from the node position in a uniformly random direction, until it leaves the scene bounding box.
+The algorithm for checking whether a node is inside or outside is conceptually very simple: Follow a ray from the node position in a random direction chosen from a uniform distribution, until it leaves the scene bounding box.
 If the ray intersects with an odd number of surfaces, the point is inside; otherwise it is outside.
 There is an important special case to consider.
 Floating-point math is imprecise, so rays which "graze" the edge of a triangle may be falsely reported as intersecting or not-intersecting.
 This is especially problematic if the ray intersects an edge between two triangles, in which case zero, one, or two intersections may be registered.
-To solve this problem, the intersection test can return three states instead of two ("uncertain" as well as "definite intersection" and "definitely no intersection"), and if the result is "uncertain" a new random ray is fired.
+To solve this problem, the intersection test can return three states instead of two ("uncertain" as well as "definite intersection" and "definitely no intersection").
+If the ray grazes any triangle, then "uncertain" is returned, and a new random ray is fired.
 The process then repeats until a ray with no grazing intersections is found.
 Note that this algorithm relies on ray-casting, which means that it can be accelerated using the voxel-based method discussed in the [Image Source]({{ site.baseurl }}{% link image_source.md %}) section.
 All tests are carried out in parallel on the GPU,